thatsmethen/rsb/README.md

-# Koui - Example Component Library
+# RSB - React + Storybook

-Welcome to Koui, a React Component Library for building beautiful and robust web applications.
+Welcome to RSB, a React Component Library for building beautiful and robust web applications.

-Designed with maximum flexibility and ease-of-use in mind.

-## Key Features

-- **Comprehensive**: A wide array of components ranging from basic building blocks to complex structures.
-- **Customizable**: Easy-to-use APIs to customize components according to your design requirements.
-- **Accessible**: Built with accessibility in mind, helping to make your web project usable by everyone.
-- **High Quality**: Rigorously tested to ensure top-tier performance.

 ## Documentation